+CERTIFICATE

-Strength of Materials Lab Manual - Marri Laxman Reddy Institute of Technology and Management CERTIFICATE This is to certify that this manual is a Bonafide record of practical work in the Strength of Materials Laboratory for First Semester of Second year B.Tech (Civil Engineering) Programme of academic year 2019-2020.
-The book is prepared by Dr.M.Saravanan, Associate Professor, Department of Civil Engineering and Mr. V. Sathish Kumar, Associate Professor, Department of Civil Engineering of Marri Laxman Reddy Institute of Technology and Management
+This is to certify that this manual is a Bonafide record of practical work in the Strength of Materials Laboratory for Second Semester of Second year B.Tech (Civil Engineering) Programmeof academic year 2021-2022.
+The book is prepared by Dr. M. Saravanan, Associate Professor, Department of Civil Engineering of Marri Laxman Reddy Institute of Technology and Management